19 Affordable Restaurants, Perfect For Foodies On A Budget

 Roti King

-If you’re unsure what to choice, take a peek at the signature dishes including seafood kari laksa packed with noodles, seafood and chicken in a coconut curry broth; and their nasi lemak, a steamed coconut rice dish with peanuts, fried anchovies, cucumber, egg, sambal and spiced fried chicken.
+If you’re unsure what to choose, take a peek at the signature dishes, including seafood kari laksa packed with noodles, seafood and chicken in a coconut curry broth; and their nasi lemak, a steamed coconut rice dish with peanuts, fried anchovies, cucumber, egg, sambal and spiced fried chicken.
 Expect some fiery heat packed into every bite.

 Lina Stores

-Now with five locations across Soho, King’s Cross, City and Marylebone, its Pistachio hue interiors can be experienced in all of their might.
+Now with locations across Soho, King’s Cross, City, Marylebone, Clapham, South Kensington, and Shoreditch, its Pistachio hue interiors can be experienced in all of their might.

 Operation: Falafel